Tropeiro

 Tropeiro is the designation given to troop and commissions drovers of horse, cattle and mule moving between commercial regions and consumer centers in Brazil from the 17th century.
+It is akin to the North American bullwhacker and the Australian bullocky.

 Description

 Each entourage was divided into lots of seven animals, each in the care of a man who controlled them through shouts and whistles.
 Each animal carried about 120 kilograms and went as far as 3,000 kilometers.

 In addition to its important role in the economy, the tropeiro had important cultural importance as a vehicle for ideas and news between villages and communities which were distant from each other, at a time when there were no roads in Brazil.

 Along the routes they traveled, they helped to sprout several of today's cities in Brazil.
 The cities of Taubaté, Sorocaba, Santana de Parnaíba and São Vicente in São Paulo, Viamão, Cruz Alta and Vacaria in Rio Grande do Sul, Lages in Santa Catarina and Castro in Paraná are some of the pioneer cities that stood out for the activity of their tropeiros.